A veteran died in police custody. His body was returned to his family with some organs missing

 An initial autopsy by the York County Coroner's Office stated Palmer died after an incident "following an excited state" during which he "began hitting his head against the inside of his cell door" and was restrained.
 The report says Palmer became agitated as a result of "methamphetamine toxicity."
 A probable "sickling red cell disorder" as listed as a contributing factor.

 According to his family, Palmer never had any health problems leading up to his death.
-They also say the autopsy report of him hitting himself are completely out of character.
+They also say the autopsy report of him hitting himself is completely out of character.

 The York County Coroner's Office updated its autopsy results on July 28, 2018, to include a manner of death, which it listed as "undetermined."
 The autopsy report says details of the autopsy may be corrected as more information becomes available.